bri3d/VW_Flash/README.md

 cd CurrentSoftware
 ```

-Edit FD_4 to your liking with a calibration tool (TunerPro, hex editor, WinOLS, etc.).
+Edit FD_4 to your liking with a calibration tool (TunerPro, hex editor, WinOLS, etc.). [a2l2xdf](https://github.com/bri3d/a2l2xdf) will help you in doing this.

 Now you can flash a modified calibration - which will automatically fix checksums (CRC32 and ECM2->ECM3 summation):